hyperclocked333/DifficultyMachineR/README.md

 features:
-alt account optimization (mostly for luck boost) and auto clicker (standalone in the Standalone tab)
+alt account optimization (mostly for luck boost) and auto clicker (standalone in the "standalone" file)

 Script: